btalayeminaei/blog/scalable-go-service/index.md

 execute independently once they have all of the necessary info.
-Once we facilitate proper communication between the components, we can start regarding them as workers that receive required parameters from `channels`, perform their task, and communicate result through `channels`.
+Once we facilitate proper communication between the components, we can start regarding them as workers that receive required parameters from `channels`, perform their task, and communicate the result through `channels`.
 Groups of workers that perform the same tasks can be regarded as a pool of workers.
 They all listen on a single channel for requests they can process.

 <p align="center">
     <img src="./pictures/third.jpg" width="600" heigth:"400"/>